-Milan is usually represented by concentric rings starting from its most famous landmark: the Duomo.
-So, each dot is connected to the center of the map by a line measuring the distance between schools and the center of the city.
+Milan is usually represented by concentric rings starting from its most famous landmark, the Duomo.
+So, each dot shown on this map is connected to its centre by a line measuring the distance between the Duomo and each respective school.
 The map is based on the analogy that if Milan was a planet, schools would constitute its satellites.

 How to read it:

 Schools are represented by circles sized by number of students.
 Each circle is connected to the center of the map by a line measuring distance from the city center.

 The city center

 The map is centered on the most famous landmark of Milan: the Duomo.